Plan Your Visit

 - For your safety, and that of our other guests, no running indoors or outdoors.

 - All guests are required to wear shoes.

 - Use care near the edge of the ponds.
 They are an integral, iconic part of Pacific Science Center but we do not want your visit ruined by a fall in the water.

 - Please refrain from eating inside exhibit spaces.
 There is the Outdoor Lunch Area and benches around our courtyard we invite you to use instead.
 Food is available for purchase in our café and theater concession areas.
 School groups may also eat in our Discovery Labs at designated times.

 - We request you do not feed any animals.
 Human food is not healthy for and can endanger the ducks, birds and other animals that frequent Pacific Science Center’s grounds.

 - Guests may exit and re-enter Pacific Science Center during their visit.
 Simply show your ticket or hand-stamp to a cashier for re-entry.

+This list is not exhaustive and does not cover every situation.
 Thank you for following these guidelines and visiting Pacific Science Center.
 We appreciate your support.
 Please call (206) 443-2001 with any questions.